Catador

 Foundations: Style and System

-Instead of building a large design system upfront, I created a lean, flexible component set that could evolve alongside gameplay changes, though it is still responsive for desktop, mobile or console controls.
+Instead of building a large design system upfront, I created a lean, scalable component set that could evolve alongside game development and still be responsive for desktop, mobile or console controls.
 Using the same design for hover and focused states creates a consistent gaming experience in PC or console controls.

 Feedbacks and Iterations